search-rug/search-rug.github.io/_sprojects/andrikopoulos-1.md

 - Software Analytics
 - Cost
 posted: 2023-02-10
-short: We are offering a series of projects under the umbrella of mining cloud cost awareness, that is, of software developers being aware of the costs of deploying and operating cloud-based software.
+description: We are offering a series of projects under the umbrella of mining cloud cost awareness, that is, of software developers being aware of the costs of deploying and operating cloud-based software.
 contact: